 a) concentration of denser, warmer spacetime æther,

-b) matter-energy conversion to Planck sphere core which does not participate in gravity inside supermassive black holes (SMBH) and
+b) matter-energy accumulation in Planck sphere cores inside supermassive black holes (SMBH) which shields energy from participation in gravity, and

 c) emission/jetting of Planck plasma creating a spacetime æther inflation and expansion outflow.